Spanish Immersion and Adventures in Costa Rica

 Hi, I’m Laura

-I’m based in Washington State and will definitely be showcasing local destinations, but this girl loves to fly all over the world!!
-If you love adventures and frugal travel, stick with me!
+I’m based in Washington State and will definitely be showcasing local destinations, but I especially love to fly all over the world!!
+If you are into exciting adventures and frugal travel, come hang out with me!